 Autonomy vs. reactivity

-Decision-making and reasoning
+Autonomous intelligence and strategic reasoning

 Context awareness and memory